 - Breed Colors/Varieties:

-- Variety.
-Usually laced.
+- Usually laced.
 Not a standard color, not capable of breeding true in color, like the serama and the swedish flower breeds.
+A small number of birds can be feather legged.

 - Breed Size: